mcsherrylabs/sss.openstar/README.md

 # sss.asado
-A Scala Based Distributed Ledger
+Scala Based DLT

 [![Build Status](https://travis-ci.org/mcsherrylabs/sss.asado.svg?branch=master)](https://travis-ci.org/mcsherrylabs/sss.asado)   [![Coverage Status](https://coveralls.io/repos/github/mcsherrylabs/sss.asado/badge.svg?branch=master)](https://coveralls.io/github/mcsherrylabs/sss.asado?branch=master)

 ## A functioning blockchain with near instant confirmation.

+This documentation is out of date.
+Sry.
 Consensus?
 What consensus?
 This is a centralised but replicated network ledger with cooperating nodes.
 There is no spoon.

 Nodes have peers, when over half the peers are connected, a leader is elected based on who has the latest transactions.When the other nodes in the cluster are synched transactions are accepted.